-How To Prepare For A Wedding Vendor Consultation?
+Wedding Vendor Consultation: How To Prepare?
+Heading to your initial consultation?
 So you already narrowed down your wedding vendor choices -YAY!
 Now, you have to meet them (in-person or online) and pick the one you WILL book for your wedding.

 - What should you bring to wedding vendor meetings?

 - Who should you bring to your wedding vendor meetings?

 - What to do after the wedding vendor consultation/meeting?